-The Book of Acts teaches that Judas went to hell when he died
+The Book of Acts teaches that Judas went to hell when he died, not heaven.

 - NIV, “Judas left to go where he belongs”

 - NLT Judas has “gone where he belongs”

 - KJV, “Judas by transgression fell, that he might go to his own place”